invoke-ai/InvokeAI/docs/contributing/DOWNLOAD_QUEUE.md

 | `max_parallel_dl`  | int                         | 5    | Maximum number of simultaneous downloads allowed |
 | `event_bus` | EventServiceBase   | None | System-wide FastAPI event bus for reporting download events |
 | `requests_session` | requests.sessions.Session   | None | An alternative requests Session object to use for the download |

+`max_parallel_dl` specifies how many download jobs are allowed to run simultaneously.
+Each will run in a different thread of execution.

+`event_bus` is an EventServiceBase, typically the one created at InvokeAI startup.
+If present, download events are periodically emitted on this bus to allow clients to follow download progress.

+`requests_session` is a url library requests Session object.
+It is used for testing.

 ### The Job object